kartikk221/hyper-express/docs/Middlewares.md

         await some_async_operation();
         // The request proceeds to the next middleware/handler after the promise resolves } catch (error) {
-        return error; // This will trigger global error handler as we are returning an Error }
+        next(error); // This will trigger global error handler as we are returning an Error
+        //or throw error;
+    }
 });
 ```